 - Starchy foods like wholemeal bread, pasta, rice and potatoes

-wholegrains (cereal or bread), pulses, fruit and vegetables
+- Plenty of fibre from wholegrains (cereal or bread), pulses, fruit and vegetables

 - Protein from lean meat, poultry, fish, eggs and pulses

-- Calcium from dairy foods like milk, cheese and
+- Calcium from dairy foods like milk, cheese and yogurt

-- At least two portions of fish a week, including a portion of oily fish
+- At least two portions of fish a week, including a portion of oily fish:

 While Danish pastries, biscuits and chocolate might satisfy a sweet craving, foods high in sugar and calories often lack nutritional value.
 For a longer-lasting energy boost, try a handful of sunflower or pumpkin seeds with raisins, cranberries or goji berries.

-Or, for something more substantial, choose a wholemeal pitta filled with salad and either lean meat, salmon, sardine or grated cheese; a bowl of high-fibre, fortified cereal with milk; or fresh fruit and
+Or, for something more substantial, choose a wholemeal pitta filled with salad and either lean meat, salmon, sardine or grated cheese; a bowl of high-fibre, fortified cereal with milk; or fresh fruit and yogurt.

 Questions about feeding and nutrition?